KobeW50/ReVanced-Documentation/Reddit-Client-ID-Guide.md

 ### 2. Errors when signing in

 Sign-in errors usually mean that something is wrong with your client ID configuration.
 Below are some common mistakes.

-If you are certain that none of the issues below apply to you, create a new client ID and try again from scratch, or ask for assistance in the ReVanced [Discord](https://discord.com/invite/revanced), [Subreddit](https://www.reddit.com/r/revancedapp/), or [Telegram](https://t.me/revanced_topics/3192).
+> If you are certain that none of the issues below apply to you, create a new client ID and try again from scratch, or ask for assistance in the ReVanced [Discord](https://discord.com/invite/revanced), [Subreddit](https://www.reddit.com/r/revancedapp/), or [Telegram](https://t.me/revanced_topics/3192).

 **a)** The `redirect URI` is not EXACTLY the same as in the table above.
 Correct the issue [here](https://www.reddit.com/prefs/apps).

-> Check if in the `redirect uri` you put `https` instead of `http` (or vice versa), a capital letter, or an extra `/`, etc.
+> Check if in the `redirect uri` you put `https` instead of `http` (or vice versa), a capital letter, an extra `/`, etc.

 **b)** The app type is not set to `installed app`.
 Correct the issue [here](https://www.reddit.com/prefs/apps).